The people of Wardha are working to improve their lives. There are many ways you can help.

 Host a Women's Collaborative

-In the fall of 2014, the Bajaj Lab will bring the leaders of a women's self-help group to Pittsburgh to share their stories and their hopes with the Carnegie Mellon community.
+The Bajaj Lab is working to bring the leaders of a women's self-help group to Pittsburgh.
 There are many ways you can help, whether by contributing financially, offering to host one of our visitors, or helping lead tours of Pittsburgh.
 Please contact Nico Slate if you would like to help.

 Support a Student